Alpha-VLLM/Lumina-T2X/README.md

  <br>
 </p>

-# $\textbf{Lumina-T2X}$ : Transform text to any modality with Flow-based Large Diffusion Transformer
+# $\textbf{Lumina-T2X}$: Transform text to any modality with a Flow-based Large Diffusion Transformer

 [[中文版本]](./README_cn.md)